-With the ignition switch still off and transmission in gear turn the rear wheel while you watch the rotor to ensure that it runs true and straight in-line with the stator without touching.
+With the ignition switch still off and transmission in gear, turn the rear wheel while you watch and listen to the rotor to ensure that it runs true and parrallel with the stator without touching each other.
 Ensure that all components are mounted correctly and securely.
-Check all wiring to make sure that the components are connected properly and that wires are routed appropriately to avoid pinching, binding, rubbing and are secured.
+Check all wiring to make sure that the components are connected properly and that wires are routed appropriately to avoid pinching, binding, and rubbing.

-Reinstall the front engine cover, starter cover, fuel tank, and all remaining components removed to restore the bike to operating condition.
+Reinstall the front engine cover, starter cover, fuel tank, and all components that were removed to restore the bike to operating condition.
 Reinstall the battery, and clean the terminals to ensure a solid connection to the battery cables.